kimmobrunfeldt/rate-limiting-s3-proxy/README.md

 ⭐️ **Designed for horizontal scaling.** Optionally Redis can be used as the backing store for rate limiting.
 This allows you to scale multiple node processes running this proxy.
 By default, in-memory backed store is used.

+## Install

+1. Create an S3 bucket and IAM user which has limited access to the bucket.
+Follow [these instructions](https://github.com/kimmobrunfeldt/howto-everything/blob/master/limited-s3-user-policy.md).
+1. Deploy this proxy to Heroku by clicking the "Deploy to Heroku" -button at the top of this readme.

-## Get started
+## Get started with local development

 First, you should have an S3 bucket and IAM user with limited access to it.
-Follow [these instructions](https://github.com/kimmobrunfeldt/howto-everything/blob/master/limited-s3-user-policy.md).
+See install section.

 * `npm i`
 * `cp .env.sample .env` and fill in your AWS details